rapidspeciation/biodiversity_genomics_course/exercises/06_PopStructure.md

 ### Linkage pruning

-One of the major assumptions of PCA is that the data we use is indpendent - i.e. there are no spurious correlations among the measured variables.
-This is obviously not the case for most genomic data as allele frequencies are correlated due to physical linkage and linkage disequilibrium.
+One of the major assumptions of PCA is that the data we use is indpendent - i.e. there are no spurious correlations among the genomic sites.
+This is not the case for most genomic data as allele frequencies are correlated due to physical linkage and linkage disequilibrium.
 We also want to get a genome-wide picture and avoid that e.g. a large inversion strongly affects the results.
 So as a first step, we need to prune our dataset of variants that are strongly linked (=highly correlated alleles).

-There are two options when it comes to pruning a dataset for LD.
+There are two options when it comes to keeping only independent sites.

-(1) **Filter based on linkage disequilibrium directly calculated from the data.** It makes sense to use this approach when the dataset is composed by a randomly mating population (i.e. a single species).
+(1) **Filter based on linkage disequilibrium (LD) directly calculated from the data.** It makes sense to use this approach when the dataset is composed by a randomly mating population (i.e. a single species).

     plink --indep-pairwise